Oluchi29/python-docker-project/command.md

  terraform validate
 terraform plan

+terraform apply --auto-approve

- run your public ip on your browser e.g ssh the public ip on aws and run it on vscode sudo cat /var/lib/jenkins/secrets/initialAdminPassword paste the password on jenkins browser
+ run your public ip on your browser e.g on a new termunal go to Downloads ssh the public ip on aws and run it on vscode on the machine install java, jenkins, docker below are the scripts sudo cat /var/lib/jenkins/secrets/initialAdminPassword paste the password on jenkins browser

   terraform destroy

-7. Make sure u are the in the infra folder directory and run all the necessary terraform commands.
+7. Make sure u are the in the infra folder directory and run all the necessary terraform commands. go back to your project directory and push to github running the below commands

 8.Configure the Jenkins ,download docker plugins and dockerhub credentials,just make sure is ready for cicd process 9.create your pipeline s rip call it Jenkinsfile
 Now inside your pipeline create all neccessary stages